tboone91/Marine-tree/README.md

 To acknowledge the use of the dataset in publications, please cite the following paper:

 *  Tanya Boone Sifuentes, Asef Nazari, Imran Razzak, Mohamed Reda Bouadjenek, Antonio Robles-Kelly, Daniel Ierodiaconou, and Elizabeth Oh.
 [Marine-tree: large-scale marine organisms dataset for hierarchical image classification](https://rbouadjenek.github.io/papers/sp0760.pdf).
+Proceedings of the 31st ACM International Conference on Information and Knowledge Management, (CIKM), 3838–3842, 2022.

+* Tanya Boone-Sifuentes, Mohamed Reda Bouadjenek, Imran Razzak, Hakim Hacid, and Asef Nazari.
+[A Mask-based Output Layer for Multi-level Hierarchical Classification](https://rbouadjenek.github.io/papers/sp0060.pdf
-Proceedings of the 31st ACM International Conference on Information and Knowledge Management, (CIKM), XXX-XXX, 2022.
+).
+Proceedings of the 31st ACM International Conference on Information and Knowledge Management, (CIKM), 3833-3837, 2022.

 ## HOW TO DOWNLOAD
 Marine-tree dataset is hosted in Google Drive and can be downloaded by clicking the following link: